darktable-org/dtdocs/content/module-reference/utility-modules/shared/collection-filters.md

 The filename filter allows you to search images by their filename and/or extension.
 You can either enter the name or extension (with the leading `.`) manually or use the right-click menu to select.

 Within the extension field, you can also use the keywords `RAW` (to select all handled RAW file extensions), `NOT RAW` (to select all non-RAW file extensions), `LDR` (to select low-dynamic-range extensions) or `HDR` (to select high-dynamic-range extensions).

+## camera, lens

+The camera and lens filters are presented text entry fields into which you can enter text to filter by.
+Alternatively, you can right-click on the text box to see a list of cameras or lenses to select from.

 ## text search